 There are two types of health insurance: basic and supplemental.
 Basic health insurance is mandatory, and you might pay between CHF 350-550 per month.
 Supplemental insurance is ideal for those who want extended coverage or think they might need extensive care in the future.
 It isn’t typically necessary for temporary residents.

 The Swiss education system is unique, and there is a big focus on practical training.
 Only around 20% of students complete upper secondary school, and everyone else participates in apprenticeships or other vocational training programmes.
-Despite this, 44% of Swiss working-age adults have a tertiary level qualification because the system is very porous, and late entry into universities is encouraged.
+Despite this, 44% of Swiss working-age adults have a tertiary-level qualificationbecause the system is very porous, and late entry into universities is encouraged.

 If you’re looking to stay in Switzerland for more than a year or two, sending your child to a local school could be a good idea.
 They will be automatically enrolled in a language course upon arrival if the local language isn’t their mother tongue.

 At the moment, there is a shortage of certain types of skilled workers such as corporate and IT specialists.
-This is partly due to the fact that Swiss companies haven’t trained enough apprentices in recent years, since this process is expensive and time consuming.
+This is partly due to the fact that Swiss companies haven’t trained enough apprentices in recent years, since this process is expensive and time-consuming.
+If you want to make your move, now could be a great time to reach out to a staffing agency like Rigby.

 Moving with family is always more challenging.
-It’s important to consider the wellbeing of the accompanying spouse as well as the children when deciding whether to accept a job in Switzerland.
+It’s important to consider the well-being of the accompanying spouse as well as the children when deciding whether to accept a job in Switzerland.
 Some key factors to keep in mind are:

-Generally, moving the whole family is only worth it if you’re planning on staying in Switzerland for a longer period.
+Often, moving the whole family is only worth it if you’re planning on staying in Switzerland for a longer period.

 Switzerland is considered expensive compared to other countries.
 But how much do you have to spend to maintain the same quality of life you had in your home country?
 Studies estimate that the cost of living is about 30-50% higher in Switzerland than in the USA.
 Your biggest expenses are likely to be housing, insurance, food and groceries, and transportation.